AlibabaCloudDocs/ecs/intl.en-US/Images/Custom image/Export a custom image.md

     Objects whose names contain system are system disk snapshots.
 Objects whose names contain data are data disk snapshots.
 The identifier of a data disk snapshot is the mount point of the source data disk, such as xvdb and xvdc.

 -   To use the exported image to create identical Linux instances, make sure that the storage location and storage space division of files recorded in /etc/fstab are consistent with the exported data disk snapshot information.
--   If the cloud disk does not contain any data when the custom image is created, the decompressed image file also does not contain any data.
+-   If the cloud disk does not contain data when the custom image is created, the decompressed image file also does not contain data.
+-   The exported image may not be normally started on instances that run operating systems different from the images, but you can mount the disk in the image to obtain data.

 1. Log on to the [ECS console](https://ecs.console.aliyun.com).